WiseLibs/super-server-logs/docs/writers.md

 # *class* LogManager

-This class provides log management and log rotation.
+This class faciliates log rotation.
 It should be used within the master process of your [server cluster](https://nodejs.org/api/cluster.html).
-It keeps track of log files within a directory, detects when the current log file is too big or too old, and deletes the oldest log files when necessary.
-It also provides the filenames to use for your loggers.
+It keeps track of log files within a directory, detects when the log files get too big or too old, and deletes the oldest files when necessary.
+It also provides the filenames that your loggers should write to.

 LogManager is a subclass of [EventEmitter][EventEmitter].